 Use Sprinkler Head Protector will protect your sprinkler head from damaging elements.
-The sprinkler head is the sprinkler systems work resources and these steps will prevent parts that have big risk in damaged.
+The sprinkler head is the sprinkler systems’ work resource, and these steps will prevent parts that have a big risk of damage.

 How To Protect Sprinkler Heads

 There are several ways that you can do to protect your sprinkler heads.
-The best method you choose can be varies depend to your lawn condition.
+The best method you choose can be varied depending on your lawn condition.

 Protect sprinkler heads in winter

-Next, it is important for you to follow any directions that given from your manual brand sprinkler heads.
+Next, you need to follow any directions given by your manual brand sprinkler heads.
 Drain the system before the area getting freezes for the first time when winter comes.
 The water that can be trapped inside the sprinkler heads can expand and freeze.
-This can cause breaks and cracks and you will need to replace the sprinkler heads.
+This can cause breaks and cracks, and you will need to replace the sprinkler heads.